 See www.travelinescotland.com for other options or www.traveline.org.uk if coming from elsewhere in GB & NI.

 These are suggested routes only, using the most direct routes available.

-Bikes are available from Rock UK at Whithaugh Park, which is roughly 3km from the trail head.
-For details telephone 013873 75394 or email: firstname.lastname@example.org.
+Bike hire is available from Rock UK at Whithaugh Park, 2.5km from the village trailhead.
+For details telephone 013873 75394 or email: email@example.com.
 Website at: www.rockuk.org

 More Info: Contact Alan, the ranger, on 07870 595735.